Bojana Jovanovski Petrović: 2010: WTA Tour debut

 At her first ITF tournament in 2010, in Quanzhou, Jovanovski reached the semifinals, losing in three sets to fellow Serb Aleksandra Krunić.
 She then played in the qualification tournament for the Australian Open, but lost to Kathrin Wörle, despite having a match point in the third set.
 Jovanovski was, once again, part of the Serbian Fed Cup team along with Jelena Janković, Ana Ivanovic and Ana Jovanović in the 2–3 loss against Russia in the World Group.
-She was then awarded with a wild card for the main draw of Malaysian Open.
+She was then awarded with a wildcard for the main draw of Malaysian Open.
 On her WTA Tour debut, she beat Vitalia Diatchenko in straight sets.
 However, Jovanovski then lost to the first seed Elena Dementieva in round two.

 On 24 April, Jovanovski made her debut for the Serbia Fed Cup team, in the World Group Playoffs against Slovakia.
 She lost her first singles match to Daniela Hantuchová, but then won her second rubber against Magdaléna Rybáriková.
 Jovanovski and Janković lost their doubles match to Hantuchová and Rybáriková for the final 3–2 scoreline for Slovakia.
-At the Grand Prix SAR La Princesse Lalla Meryem, her second career WTA event, she defeated Barbora Záhlavová-Strýcová in the first round, but then lost to the fifth seed Angelique Kerber in the second.
-Jovanovski qualified for her third WTA Tour tournament at the Internazionali BNL d'Italia, beating Nuria Llagostera Vives and former world No. 8 Alicia Molik, but then lost to Yaroslava Shvedova in the first round.
-In May, Jovanovski took part in the Warsaw Open, beating former world No. 5 Anna Chakvetadze to reach the main draw.
-She subsequently lost to Sara Errani in the first round.
+At the Rabat Grand Prix, her second career WTA Tour event, she defeated Barbora Záhlavová-Strýcová in the first round, but then lost to the fifth seed Angelique Kerber in the second.
+Jovanovski qualified for her third WTA Tour tournament at the Internazionali d'Italia, beating Nuria Llagostera Vives and former world No. 8, Alicia Molik, but then lost to Yaroslava Shvedova in the first round.
+In May, Jovanovski took part in the Warsaw Open, beating former world No. 5, Anna Chakvetadze, to reach the main draw where she subsequently lost to Sara Errani.